tikhiy/v6.js/README.md

 # v6

-Is a JavaScript Graphic Library.
+Is a JavaScript Graphics Library.